 The preacher was speaking from personal experience because for many years, her husband, who had been the more grounded of the two, carried the weight of their marriage.

-For example the wife who wants more conversation will find herself being the initiator of those conversations, for the most part.
+Example: the wife who wants more conversation might be the one to initiate connection and conversation, for the most part.
 At least at the beginning or for a season of time.

-The husband who wants order in the finances might be required to put in some extra effort.
+The husband who wants order in their finances might be required to put in some extra effort.

-Obviously, the easy thing is for spouses to change.
-But change takes time and effort and we can’t throw our marriage to the back burner until our spouse changes.
-See When You Are the More Mature in Your Marriage
+Obviously, the easy thing is for the other spouse to change.
+But a lot of times, change takes time and effort and we can’t throw our marriage to the back burner until our spouse changes.
+(See When You Are the More Mature in Your Marriage)

 So we choose to go the extra mile because we don’t want a stagnant marriage.